Fleet & DOT Compliance Guide

 First Aid Kits

-Not federally required but many carriers mandate them.
-OSHA requires them if you have employees.
+Not federally required for all CMVs, but many carriers mandate them and OSHA requires them if you have employees.
+ANSI/ISEA Z308.1 defines minimum contents for compliant kits — a Class A kit is the recommended baseline for commercial vehicles.

 Hazmat Equipment